Withering hates

 It's a wonder, given this unpromising dramatis personae, that any filmmaker would take on the task of trying to bring them to life on the screen.
 The first, silent, version was made in 1920, directed by A V Bramble, since when many have struggled with it.
 Fennell is just the latest to attempt a satisfactory film adaptation, with what success we shall find out next year when her film is due to be released.
 She certainly has her work cut out for her given the troublesome source material.

-Peter Kosminsky's 1992 version, Emily Brontë's Wuthering Heights, starring Ralph Fiennes and Juliet Binoche, tried to shoehorn both parts of the novel (Wyler only covered the first) into 1 hour 45 minutes.
+Peter Kosminsky's 1992 version, Emily Brontë's Wuthering Heights, starring Ralph Fiennes and Juliette Binoche, tried to shoehorn both parts of the novel (Wyler only covered the first) into 1 hour 45 minutes.
 This was widely seen as biting off more cinematically than he could possibly chew but it was a valiant effort nonetheless, set in the correct historical period with location shooting in North Yorkshire, it gained a reasonable critical response.

 Andrea Arnold's 2011 version, which I haven't seen, gained a four-star review from The Guardian, which praised its pared-back, unsentimental realisation.
 Only covering the first part, as Wyler's, seems to have worked better cinematically.
 It also directly confronted Brontë's 'gypsy' origins for Heathcliff and cast two black actors as the young and adult character.